Period: Flock Head and Eagle Eye

 The exhaust pipe is often broken - the two pins holding it into the body break.
 Also delicate are the commander's hinged (top) and driver's swivel (below) tank hatches.
 The turret has retaining clips holding it on, and is easily removable.

 The starlocks (axle caps) holding on the wheels vary throughout production - grey with a lip to the edge, black, grey and chrome domed (thanks to Samantha Wood for this observation).

 The gun barrel is prone to not holding its elevated position.
-TIP: inside the turret, a small elastic band stretched across the two pins either side of the intenal barrel cylinder provides enough fricton to stop the gun drooping.
+TIP: inside the turret, a small elastic band stretched across the two pins either side of the internal barrel cylinder provides enough friction to stop the gun drooping.
 The two groups of three smoke dischargers on the turret are often missing as is the thin 7.62mm machine gun protrusion.